-Special Peer Type The menu has the following field:
+Special Peer Type The menu has the following fields:

 Field Value Special Peer Type Here you define whether you use a special peer type.
-Possible values: none (default value): No special peer type is used. ■ Dynamic Client: Several clients can connect at the same time with the same peer configuration.
+Possible values: none (default value): No special peer type is used.
+Dynamic Client: Several clients can connect at the same time with the same peer configuration.
+Start Mode Here you specify when the IPSec connection is to be set up.
+Possible values: On Demand (default value): The IPSec connection is only set up on demand and is set to dormant when not being used.
+Always Up: The IPSec connection is always set up and kept up.